-Entering students may seek advanced placement in college courses by taking the Advanced Placement (AP) Tests of the College Board.
-You can find out more about these tests from your high school counselor or by writing to the Educational Testing Service.
-At your request the Educational Testing Service will forward test results directly to Seattle University.
+Entering students may seek advanced placement in college courses by taking the Advanced Placement (AP) tests of The College Board.
+More can be found about these tests from your secondary school counselor or the Educational Testing Service (ETS).
+At your request ETS will send test results directly to Seattle University.
 A score of three or better on an AP examination may earn college credit.
 Advanced placement or credit may also be granted on the basis of the subject examinations of the College Level Examination Program (CLEP) of the College Board.
-To receive course credit through CLEP, you must submit your official test results to the Registrar's Office one month before the quarter you plan to enroll.
+To receive course credit through CLEP, your official test results must be received by the Registrar's Office one month before the quarter you enroll.